SadAndMalone/textrpg/README.md

 At the moment, it is likely the worst game in existence.
 There is quite literally zero gameplay.
 Currently you can:

-- __look__: Displays the name and description of your current room followed by the mobs in the room.
+- ~~__look__: Displays the name and description of your current room followed by the mobs in the room.~~ This is currently broken.
+- __rooms__: Displays the name and description of all rooms, followed by the mobs in the room.
 - __quit__: Exits the game.
 - __literally anything else__: Displays a generic message for unrecognized commands